 RELATED POST – Careers in the Gambling Industry

-Too many people think casinos are places strictly for gambling, but they offer several jobs that are not directly related to the business.
+Too many people think casinos are places strictly for gambling, but they offer several jobs not directly related to the business.
 While we interact with casino employees, casinos contain many amenities and extras.
 Restaurants, bars, retail shops, hotels, banks, and spas include a wide range of positions available, as well as behind-the-scenes jobs.
-Those in retail, spas, even event ushers hope for a positive interaction with their guests.
+Those in retail, spas, and event ushers, as an example, look for a positive interaction with their guests.